sebschu/multilingual-transformations/README.md

 Our evaluation scripts are also provided in `scripts/`.
 The file format is `finetune_{model_name}_{transformation_type}_{language}`.
 Here, be sure to use both the `--do_learning_curve` and `--predict_with_generate` arguments.
 These scripts evaluate each checkpoint in `--output_dir`, writing accuracy and prediction files in each checkpoint directory.
 At the end, the script will also produce a learning curve figure in `--output_dir`.

 ### Metrics
 For evaluation, we primarily focus on **sequence accuracy** and **first/second word accuracy**.
-Sequence accuracy measures how many transformations were performed exactly correctly, as measured by the reference and output transformations containing the same tokens in the same order.
-First word accuracy (used for question formation) measures how many transformations contain the correct auxiliary at the start of the sentence.
-Second word accuracy (used for passivization) measures how many transformations inverted the correct object noun.
+Sequence accuracy (`exact_match`) measures how many transformations were performed exactly correctly, as measured by the reference and output transformations containing the same tokens in the same order.
+First word accuracy (`first_word`; used for question formation) measures how many transformations contain the correct auxiliary at the start of the sentence.
+Second word accuracy (`second_word`; used for passivization) measures how many transformations inverted the correct object noun.

 We also use other metrics for error analysis.
 These include: (TODO)